mattuff/metaknight/README.md

 3. Set up crossings and joins:

-Crossings are intersections of four strands, and joins are intersections of two.
+Crossings are intersections of four strands, and joins are intersections of two strands.

-On each side of a strand is a crossing or a join, initaizted by **crossingClass.py** and **joinClass.py**.
+On both sides of a strand there is a crossing or a join, initailized by **crossingClass.py** and **joinClass.py**.

 Crossings are intiialized by the four strands they contain, listed counterclockwise with the incoming under strand first.
 For example, the crossing below would be set up by ```crossing(a,b,c,d)```.